Skip to main content

 portrait of Amed Ouattara PhD, PharmD, Msc

-Amed Ouattara PhD, PharmD, Msc
+Amed Ouattara, PhD, PharmD, MSc

 Assistant Professor

-Dr. Ouattara is an Assistant Professor in the Malaria Research Program within the Center for Vaccine Development and Global Health at University of Maryland, School of Medicine.
-Dr. Ouattara research focuses on using diversity-covering approaches that incorporate polymorphisms from various malaria parasite alleles of different proteins into the design of a multivalent malaria vaccine to address the issue of antigen diversity.
-For this purpose, Dr. Ouattara use a “reverse vaccinology” approach to prioritize malaria vaccine antigens and, importantly, variants of these antigens based on a systematic evaluation of their genetic diversity and haplotype prevalence in different malaria endemic areas.
+Dr. Ouattara is an Assistant Professor in the Malaria Research Program within the Center for Vaccine Development and Global Health at the University of Maryland, School of Medicine.
+Dr. Ouattara's research focuses on using diversity-covering approaches that incorporate polymorphisms from various malaria parasite alleles of different proteins into the design of a multivalent malaria vaccine to address the issue of antigen diversity.
+For this purpose, Dr. Ouattara uses a “reverse vaccinology” approach to prioritize malaria vaccine antigens and, importantly, variants of these antigens based on a systematic evaluation of their genetic diversity and haplotype prevalence in different malaria endemic areas.

 Shannon Takala Harrison